Import external data from a complex web site into Excel

 For example, suppose you need to import product price information from Ebay into Excel.
 Excel is not able to query Ebay web pages directly because these pages do not contain any table elements.
 Data Toolbar can help you resolve that problem.
 Use the following steps to get external data from a web page:

 - Start your browser and use Data Toolbar to specify content to extract and navigation rules.
-Check the Getting Started tutorial for details.

 - Switch to Excel and open the Data tab.
 In the Get External Data group, click From Web.